awsdocs/aws-php-developers-guide/doc_source/ses-rules.rst

 Delete a Receipt Rule Set
 ==========================

-Remove a specified receipt rule set that is not currently disabled.
-This will also delete all of the receipt rules it contains.
+Remove a specified receipt rule set that isn't currently disabled.
+This also deletes all of the receipt rules it contains.

 **Imports**